vidyagames998/vidyagames998.github.io/totk/gear.md

 - Fast Travel Gerudo Canyon, grab wing SE on sky island, recall launch to town and get shrine
 - Get gerudo spear from town leaning against wall on north side of town (very weak 20 durability, but 2x's fuses)

-Items not in chests on the world map have a chance to respawn every in game minute.
+Items not in chests on the world map have a chance to respawn after 75 minutes, every in game minute.
 They typically respawn by every 2 in game hours.

 ## Learn to repair items